 You can coordinate the entire process, too, through an interactive platform.
 Everything will work with minimal input on your part.
 Due to the huge processing capability of A.I., things will take shape at an outstanding speed.

-Moreover, if websites nowadays rely on customer support, in the future, we might be talking directly to robots instead of live people.
-Customers’ issues and concerns will be addressed in real time, as the processing power of AI translates to lightning-fast delivery of assistance.
+Moreover, if websites nowadays rely on customer support, in the future, we might be talking directly to robots instead of living people.
+Customers’ issues and concerns will be addressed in real-time, as the processing power of AI translates to lightning-fast delivery of assistance.

 For example, take a look at Bookmark and see for yourself how AiDA, their Artificial Intelligence Design Assistant, works.
 Create an account and try to make a website.
 Time the process, and you will see that within just a few minutes, you will have your own custom, professional-looking website.

 Believe it or not, pageless websites are already in existence.
 Regular websites comprise multiple pages, but the pageless ones are made specifically for scrolling.
 This means that a site will only have one page.